lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 Operations like `+` and `*` are called _operators_, and the values they operate on are called _arguments_.

-There is a remainder operator, `%` which gives the integer remainder from a divsion:
+There is a remainder operator, `%` which gives the integer remainder from a division:

     print(1 % 2) --> 1
     print(2 % 2)  --> 0